Top Tools and Tips for Spa and Salon Marketing7 min read

 When beginning to think about a marketing strategy for your salon or spa, you must first understand who you are catering to.
 All aspects of marketing should revolve around the lifestyle of your ideal client.

 Maintain a sharp focus on what people really want.
 A useful trick to help you do this is to create an ideal primary and secondary client.
 Give them names, jobs, and families and think about their daily lives.

 For example, if you own a hair salon in Ravenna, Seattle, your primary client could be Sheryl.
 She’s 40 years old, has two kids, drives a BMW, works part-time at a boutique, uses an iPhone, and loves shopping on Etsy.
 Your secondary client could be Olivia, a 20-year-old student at the University of Washington who’s tech savvy and trendy.

 All your marketing efforts should target these two clients.
 Ask yourself: What time of day are they online?
 What social media sites do they use?
 What kinds of deals would get them in your door?

-Pinterest is a visual collection board that works perfectly for a spa or salon’s online look book.
-Think of it as a way to create an “ideal sexy” for your primary and secondary clients.
-Collect boards and pins that reflect this ideal lifestyle, giving your customers inspiration to come use your services.
+Pinterest is a visual collection board that works perfectly for a spa or salon’s online lookbook.
+Collect boards and pins that reflect the ideal lifestyle of your primary and secondary clients, giving your customers inspiration to come use your services.